oxdc/jsonify_html/README.md

 }
 ```

 Notice: each key starts with `$` indicates a keyword, it tells the parser essential instructions, otherwise, it would be the data key presented in final objects.
+A template can also include some sub-templates *in place*, for instance, `title` is a data key, and its value is a sub-template.
 Let's simply run a demo to see what we will get,

 ```
 [folder structure]